Loading...

 GM Discretion

-• Unclear rules.
+• Interpret unclear rules.

 • DCs and results of a check are part of the mechanics and cannot be changed.